 - 1. Water takes, diversions, discharges and earthworks are also regulated by the Manawatū-Wanganui Regional Council and a resource consent maybe required under the rules of the One Plan. - 2.
 Earthworks near or within areas of cultural and natural heritage values may also require an Archaeological Authority under the Heritage New Zealand Pouhere Taonga Act (2014).
-It is an offence to modify or destroy an archaeological site or demolish/destroy a whole building if the person knows or reasonably suspects it to be an archaeological site.
-An archaeological site is any place, including any building or structure (or part of), that: - was associated with human activity or the site of a wreck of a vessel that occurred before 1900; and - provides or may provide, through archaeological investigation, evidence relating to the history of New Zealand. - 3.
-The disposal of contaminated material, including unwanted organisms, may require resource consent from the Manawatū-Wanganui Regional Council under the rules of the One Plan. - 4.
-Refer also to TREE-R3 in the Notable Tree Chapter for additional rules about earthworks in relation to notable trees.
+It is an offence to modify or destroy an archaeological site or destroy an archaeological site or demolish/destroy a whole building if the person knows or reasonably suspects it to be an archaeological site.
+An archaeological site is any place, including any building or structure (or part of), that:

+- was associated with human activity or the site of a wreck of a vessel that occurred before 1900; and - provides or may provide, through archaeological investigation, evidence relating to the history of New Zealand. - 3.
+The disposal of contaminated material, including unwanted organisms, may require resource consent from the Manawatū-Wanganui Regional Council under the rules of the One Plan.